ubisys/iotivity/README.md

 #### 1. Make sure open-source libraries are installed
 Following open-source libraries are required and should be installed on your build system: `libuuid`, `libbsd`, `libev`
-They can typically be installed using your distributions package manager, for example on an ubuntu 14.04.5 LTS, use the following commands:
+They can typically be installed using your distribution's package manager, for example on an ubuntu 14.04.5 LTS, use the following commands:
 ```
 sudo apt-get install libuuid1 libbsd0 libev4